-The Serengeti forms the backdrop to one of the most breath-taking events in the entire animal kingdom – the annual migration of more than a million wildebeest.
-This is actually a year-long search for food by wildebeest, but also accompanying herds of zebra and gazelle.
+The Serengeti forms the backdrop to one of the most breath-taking events in the entire animal kingdom – the annual great wildebeest migration.
+This is actually a year-long search for food by wildebeest, with accompanying herds of zebra and gazelle.
 The migration usually follows a clock-wise direction, but is guided by rain and the growth of grass; at any time the animals can ignore tradition and follow the rain clouds.

 There are three seasons in the Serengeti: the short rains, long rains and dry season.
 Usually around about mid-October, just before the short rains of November and December, the large wildebeest and zebra herds leave the Mara in Kenya (near our sister camp at Mara Bushtops) and travel east and south around the Gol Mountains and into the short grass plain of the southern and eastern Serengeti.